rezib/cloubed/doc/api.rst

    :exception CloubedConfigurationException:
        * ``cloubed.yaml`` file could not be found or read in current directory

-.. py:function:: wait_event(domain_name, event_type, event_detail, enable_http)
+.. py:function:: wait(domain, event, detail, enable_http)

-   Waits for the event `type`:`detail` to happen on the domain `domain_name`.
+   Waits for the event `event`:`detail` to happen on the domain `domain`.

-   :param string domain_name: domain name in the YAML file
+   :param string domain: domain name in the YAML file
-   :param string event_type: the type of the waited event
+   :param string event: the type of the waited event.
+This is either an event
+       type as known by Libvirt or `tcp` to wait for a TCP socket to open.
-   :param string event_detail: the detail of the waited event
+   :param string detail: detail about the waited event.
+This is either an event
+       detail as known by Libvirt or a TCP port number.
    :param bool enable_http: weither internal HTTP server should be enable or
         not.
 Default value is False, the HTTP server is disabled.